Arjan Singh: Later years and death

-Singh's health declined in his final years, and he frequently made references to growing old and the passing away of many of his friends.
+Singh's health declined in his final years, and he frequently made references to growing old and the death of many of his friends.
 In July 2015, then aged 96 and using a wheelchair due to a temporary indisposition, he was among the many dignitaries to lay a wreath at the base of the coffin carrying the mortal remains of former President A.P.J.
 Abdul Kalam at Palam Airport.
 He paid his last respects to President Kalam at Palam Airport on 28 July.
 He remained active even at 98, continuing to take tea and to play golf twice a week at the Delhi Golf Club.

 Singh suffered a cardiac arrest at his New Delhi residence in the early morning of 16 September 2017 and was rushed to the Army Hospital, Research and Referral, in New Delhi, where his condition was stated to be critical.
 He died at 7:47 p.m.
 (IST) that evening.
 After his passing, his body was returned to his home at 7A Kautilya Marg in New Delhi, where numerous visitors and dignitaries offered their respects, including President Ram Nath Kovind, Prime Minister Narendra Modi, Defence Minister Nirmala Sitharaman and the three service chiefs of the Indian Armed Forces.
 Accorded a state funeral by the Indian government, he was cremated at Brar Square in New Delhi on 18 September with full military honours, including a military flypast by IAF fighter jets and helicopters.
 The National Flag flew at half-mast in Delhi.
 He was still very involved in aviation and the air force after retirement.